 Heavier sleepers need special things from a mattress.
 Whether that is pressure relief, better motion isolation, or great edge support, it can be difficult to find a mattress that works for a heavier body type.
 Thankfully, there are quite a few options on the Canadian market that fit this description.
 The options on our list do great with pressure relief, with different levels of sinkage.
 You can choose the option that you prefer, whether you want to sink into the mattress or be lifted out of it.
-Here are the best mattresses for heavy people in Canada for 2024.
+Here are our top picks for the best mattress for heavy people in Canada.

 Our Scoring Process for Mattresses for Heavy People